-The main reason that you – or anyone, for that matter – go scuba diving is to take in the stunning views underwater.
+The main reason that you – or anyone, for that matter – go scuba diving in exotic locations is to take in the stunning views underwater.

-So, it stands to reason that it is rather important that you have the right scuba mask to ensure that you are able to see these sights clearly.
+So, it stands to reason that it is rather important that you have the best scuba mask to ensure that you are able to see these sights clearly.

 Unfortunately, while there are a large number of scuba masks available for purchase, few actually live up to expectations.